A NOTE ON THE CLUB'S HISTORY

 Dale Street studio, 1895

-The Liver Sketching Club has now been continuously active in Liverpool for more than 143 years and is busier than ever with about 90 members attending one or more of over 30 regular meetings each month - almost all of them working from the live model.
-The club regularly exhibits at various external venues as well as its own gallery next to the studio and holds an Open Night each year in May.
+By 2022 the Liver Sketching Club will have been continuously active in Liverpool for 150 years and at present is busier than ever with about 90 members attending one or more of around 40 regular meetings each month - almost all of them working from the live model.
+The club regularly exhibits at various external venues as well as its own studio holding an Open Night each year in May.
 It has an extensive library, a significant archive and a collection of work by past members.

 If you have any information about the club or its past members, could you please contact David Brown